Sewerbird/sewerbird.github.io/blog/Coding/_posts/2015-03-14-missiledefense.md

 I started working on this at about 4pm, and finished it (and this blog post) around 11:30pm of the same day, today.
 I'm pretty pleased with how quickly it came together!
 The code itself could certainly be a bit more efficient - even a small refactoring of the `update` loop would likely reduce the time complexity by a significant constant factor.
 That said, for about 5 true work hours spent on it, I am more than satisfied with the smooth play on my own browser.

+Further, the draw code for this is really pretty insane.
+Out of a pigheaded desire to not use a `canvas` element or an external scene library, every single frame of game is displayed via a generated SVG image.
+It's nice to have smooth vector graphics in my little code toys, but I grimace to think of how many more operations is needed for Sewerbird Missile Defense compared to its Atari inspiration.
+I'm actually quite curious if older mobile devices can handle the game as it stands.

 ##Source##
 You can get the source on github [here](https://github.com/sewerbird/MissileDefense)